Lionel Corporation

-Lionel Corporation was an American toy manufacturer and holding company of retailers that had been in business for over 120 years.
-It was founded as an electrical novelties company.
+Lionel Corporation was an American toy manufacturer and holding company of retailers that was founded in 1900 and operated for more than 120 years.
+It started as an electrical novelties company.
 Lionel specialized in various products throughout its existence.
 Toy trains and model railroads were its main claim to fame.
-Lionel trains have been produced since 1900, and their trains drew admiration from model railroaders around the world for the solidity of their construction and the authenticity of their detail.
+Lionel trains have been produced since 1900, and their trains were admired by model railroaders around the world for the solidity of their construction and the authenticity of their detail.
 During its peak years in the 1950s, the company sold $25 million worth of trains per year.

+In 1969, the company sold their model train lines to General Mills.
+It continued to operate until 1993 as a holding company for their toy stores.
 In 2006, Lionel's electric train became the first electric toy inducted into the National Toy Hall of Fame.
-In 1969, they sold their model train lines to General Mills, but continued to operate until 1993 as a holding company for their toy stores.
-Its model trains are still in production as a separate company.
+The model trains are still in production, sold by Lionel Corporation's present-day successor company Lionel, LLC.

 History

 The original Lionel Corporation was founded in 1900 by Joshua Lionel Cowen and Harry C. Grant in New York City.
-The company's devotees disagree over the date of incorporation, as the official paperwork gives a date of September 5, but the paperwork was not filed until September 22, more than two weeks later.
+The company's devotees disagree over the date of incorporation: the official paperwork is dated September 5, but the paperwork was not filed until September 22, more than two weeks later.
 Initially, the company specialized in electrical novelties, such as fans and lighting devices.